Summer Thrive Middle School

 Welcome to the Middle School Summer Thrive page!

 This year, each Title I middle school selected 30 families to receive reading and math materials.
-The 30 students have access to extra activities on the Title I Summer Thrive 2023 Canvas Course.
+Each Title I middle school team designed activities to fit the needs of their students.

 Summer Thrive Reading

-Students were able to "jump start" their reading this summer by selecting three books each from our Summer Thrive Bookfair Collections.
+Students were able to "jump start" their reading this summer by selecting books from our Summer Thrive Bookfair Collections.
 Families were encouraged to pick the books together.

 Tips for choosing a book: